Fire Technology (FIRE)

 (May be taken for Pass/No Pass only)

-Lecture: 4 Lab: 36
+Lecture: 9 Lab: 27

-Review of skills learned in the basic fire academy in accordance with the State Fire Marshal Firefighter 1 curriculum.
+Review of skills learned in the basic fire academy in accordance with the State Fire Marshal Firefighter 1 and 2 curriculum.
 This course also provides the student the opportunity to take the National Capstone tests for International Fire Service Accreditation Congress (IFSAC) and National Board on Fire Services Professional Qualifications (Pro Board) certification.
 Successful completion of this course would provide the student with the opportunity to apply for employment outside the state of California with those states that offer reciprocity.

 TermCRNCourse TitleDayTimeInstructorLocation

-Fall 202228421FIRE:93M9:00am - 12:50pmR.
+Fall 202421075FIRE:93F9:00am - 5:50pmR.
 MosackOCAM-CVIFD

 FIRE 96 Work Experience Fire Science